-Renee usually arrives in the office between 8:30 and 9:00 in the morning, and begins her day with a Daily Standup with her team: essentially, a brief check-in on the status of their projects and re-prioritization based on the discussion that particular day.
+Renee usually starts work between 8:30 and 9:00 in the morning, and begins her day with a Daily Standup with her team, now conducted via Google Hangouts: essentially, a brief check-in on the status of their projects and re-prioritization based on the discussion that particular day.
 “The beginning of the week tends to be a little heavier,” Renee explains.
-“I usually spend nine to ten hours a day in the office near the beginning of the week and the end of the week is closer to seven or eight hours depending on the status of projects or whether or not we’re traveling.”
+“I usually spend nine to ten hours a day near the beginning of the week and the end of the week is closer to seven or eight hours depending on the status of projects.”

 It’s entirely possible for Renee to spend the majority of her day in meetings.
 She usually has to find a balance between meetings and completing tasks throughout the day.
 “I think that’s one of the biggest challenges of my job,” she explains.
 “There’s a lot of juggling different project tasks and it can be challenging to find time for everything.
 At the end of the day, your main goal is to complete everything on time to keep everyone happy.”